wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 Using the registration service
 ==============================

 The ``authd`` daemon allows to register agents automatically.
-This registration process uses the :ref:`ossec-authd` and :ref:`agent-auth` programs on both manager and agent sides.
+This registration process uses :ref:`ossec-authd` on the manager instance, and :ref:`agent-auth` on the agent instances.

-Launching the daemon with default options would allow any agent to register itself, and then connect to a manager.
+Launching the daemon on the manager with default options would allow any agent to register itself, and then connect to it.
 The secure methods provide some mechanisms to authorize the connections.

 +------------+-----------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------+
 | Type       | Method                                        | Description                                                                                                                 |